 Set-up carbon footprint monitoring & engage suppliers

 To track your emissions over time and monitor progress, it is necessary to manage your GHG emission data.
-When setting up your first scope 3 inventory, probably a lot of upstream footprint data will be based on default databases (like Agri-footprint).
+When setting up your first scope 3 inventory, it is likely that much of your upstream footprint data will be based on default databases (like Agri-footprint).
 In the end you will need improved footprint data from your supply chain to be able to monitor progress (within the SBTi framework, it is permitted to first engage your suppliers before setting a concrete scope 3 target).
 Blonk can assist you in this data collection process.
 We offer tools, consultancy support and capacity building to facilitate this process, safeguarding a consistent approach for data collection and footprint modelling with your suppliers.

 Science Based Targets initiative

 The Science Based Targets initiative is a collaboration between the Carbon Disclosure Project (CDP), the United Nations Global Compact (UNGC), World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).
 Science-based targets offer companies a clearly defined pathway to future-proof growth by specifying how much and how quickly they need to reduce their GHG emissions.
 Targets adopted by companies to reduce GHG emissions are deemed science-based if they are in line with what the latest climate science says is necessary to meet the goals of the Paris Agreement.
 According to this agreement, global warming should not exceed 2°C above pre-industrial levels, and all stakeholders should make an effort to limit warming to no more than 1.5°C.

 Forest, Land and Agricultural (FLAG) Science Based Target Setting Guidance